iiab/iiab/roles/maps/README.md

 DETAILS: IIAB's downloadable regions (FQRs) include OpenStreetMap vector data up to [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) 14 (overzoomable to about zoom level 18), satellite photo data up to zoom level 13, and 3D terrain up to zoom level 10.
 (As of April 2026, [Map Search data](#how-do-i-install-map-search) is not yet affected, no matter how many FQR regions you download!)

-*NOTE: The satellite data is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), which means it cannot be distributed as part of a commercial product.*
+*NOTE: The satellite data is licensed "NonCommercial" under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).*

 ### Prerequisites